google/closure-templates/documentation/codelabs/helloworlds/helloworld_js.md

 ## Hello Name and Hello Names

-Add the following second template, called `.helloName`, to `simple.soy`.
-Note that `.helloName` takes a required parameter called `name`, which is declared by `@param`.
+Add the following second template, called `helloName`, to `simple.soy`.
+Note that `helloName` takes a required parameter called `name`, which is declared by `@param`.
 It also takes an optional parameter `greetingWord`, which is declared by `@param?`.
 These parameters are referenced in the template body using the expressions `$name` and `$greetingWord`, respectively.
 This template also demonstrates that you can conditionally include content in templates via the `if-else` commands.
-You can put this template before or after the `.helloWorld` template, just as long as it's after the `namespace` declaration.
+You can put this template before or after the `helloWorld` template, just as long as it's after the `namespace` declaration.

 ```soy